Whipped Back Stitch

 Alternating Buttonhole Stitch

-Alternating buttonhole stitch is a quick and easy stitch that is worked so that the arms of the buttonhole stitch fall left and right of a central line.
+Alternating buttonhole stitch is a quick and easy stitch.
+You work it so that the arms of the buttonhole stitch fall left and right of a central line.
 You need to be familiar with buttonhole stitch.
 If you need a refresher, you can find it here.
 You can create patterns …

 Tutorial on how to work Ainu Running Stitch

-Ainu Running Stitch is a type of running stitch that comes from indigenous people of northern Japan, known as the Ainu.
-I discovered this stitch via Queeniepatch.
-Visit Queenie to read more about the stitch.
-Apart from traditional applications Ainu Running Stitch lends itself to experimenting with different thickness of threads, …
+Ainu Running Stitch is a type of running stitch.
+It comes from the indigenous people of northern Japan and southeastern Russia, known as the Ainu.
+It was traditionally used on embroidered garments.
+Apart from traditional applications, Ainu Running Stitch lends itself to experimenting with different thicknesses of threads, different coloured threads, …

 Freeform Cross stitch

-Normally cross stitch is worked on the weave of the fabric neatly in rows along the lines of the thread.
-Each stitch is supposed to sit in the group not calling attention to itself.
-Cross stitch is supposed to be of even tension and uniform with each bar crossing in …
+Normally, you work cross-stitch on the weave of the fabric neatly in rows along the lines of the thread.
+Each stitch is supposed to sit in the group, without calling attention to itself.
+Generally, you work cross-stitch with an even tension and uniform size, with each bar crossing in the …